asyncedd/asyncedd.github.io/src/posts/hello.md

 ## My dev env.

-As I stated before, I use Linux - EndeavourOS to be exact.
+As I stated before, I use Linux — EndeavourOS to be exact.
 I use Neovim as my text editor of choice, and I have 4k+ lines of Lua in my [Neovim configuration](https://github.com/asyncedd/dots.nvim) (quick plug lol) - I've put wayyy to much time than I should've but for now I think it's pretty solid thus, I'm gradually decreasing the time I `cd` into `~/.config/nvim` (essentially not tweaking stop more often!!)

 That should sum it up I think :D

 ## My tech stack

-I am a front-end dev, since I don't go to the back but the front 😎
+I am a front-end dev, since I don't go to the back, but the front 😎
-Ok, sorry for my **awful** joke.
+Ok, sorry for my **awful** jokes.
 Let's try it again.

 As I said before, I live in the front.
 I'm planning to look into the back.
 But, now I'm living in the front :P
 Anyhow, my current front-end tech stack is: